statedecoded/statedecoded/README.md

 ## Is this ready for prime time?
 Quite nearly!
 The current release is being used in production on a half-dozen different sites, with [no serious bugs](https://github.com/statedecoded/statedecoded/issues?direction=desc&labels=Bug&milestone=2&state=open), and is certainly in good enough shape to be used on websites that aren't official, government-run repositories of the law.
-The only catch is that, until v1.0 is released (the next major release due out), there's no built-in upgrade path to new releases.
-That said, it's easy enough to install a new version and just re-import your site's legal code.

-This is a pre-v1.0 release, which is to say that it isn't quite done.
+This is a v1.0 release, which is to say that it's functionally complete but may have minor issues.
 A capable developer who is comfortable with legal terminology should be able to wrangle her laws into this release with a couple of hours of work.
+There is, however, no built-in upgrade path to new releases.
+That said, it's easy enough to install a new version and just re-import your site's legal code.

 ## How do get my legal code into The State Decoded?
 There are two ways.